 Find out how you can best improve your English at our OPEN MORNING : Thursday, 11 September 2014 10 am-12 noon at St Martin’s church hall, Church Street, Epsom KT174PX.

 Talk with the teachers, take a FREE* assessment test and register for a class that suits your level and interests – from Elementary to Proficiency, Cambridge exams: KET, PET, FCE, CAE and CPE, IELTS or Business English.

-You can reserve a place for £30 or pay for a six-week block of classes (4 hours a week) for £150.
+You can reserve a place for £15 and pay for a six-week block of classes (4 hours a week) for £150.
 Day and Evening classes start 15 September.

 Come down and sign up!

 * will be £10 after 11 September

 Learn English this summer in our small friendly classes.
 Ideal for au pairs, foreign students and working people.
 Conversation, reading, writing and a little exam practice if required!

 Click here to download dates and times: English Class Epsom Summer School 2014

 Do you want to improve your English skills this summer?
 Our Summer School will get you speaking, reading and writing more confidently.
 Small groups, £8 per hour.
 Apply now!